cancel

 Hello @nico23,

 With the way thing are generated with interaction triggered by other interaction in TouchGfx ,this is not possible.
-Another will be to have a separated function, i.e showSavedLanguagemodalWindow() that will be called instead and specified in your action as call new virtual function.
-With this solution you will also need to code manual the "Show widget".
+Another will be to have a separated function declared as an action, i.e showSavedLanguagemodalWindow() that will be called instead and specified as your action.
+With this solution you will also need to code manually the "Show widget".
 In that case that's rather easy :

 void showSavedLanguagemodalWindow()